sudomesh/node-configurator/README.md

 ## Avahi ##

 You need to be running avahi.
-This is normally already the ase on Debian / Ubuntu.
+This is normally already the case on Debian / Ubuntu.
 The node configurator uses Avahi to announce itself using DNS-SD.

 Avahi must be configured with the hostname nodeconf.local (this requirement should be removed in future versions).